iansampson/dissertation/Backlog.md

       Repetitive.
 - [ ] Page number for James quote on 28.
 - [ ] Add title for Calvino quote in footnote 29.
+- [ ] Add footnote on Agamben and Calvino.
+- [ ] Add books mentioned in Dickinson footnote to bibliography

 ### Won’t
 - [ ] Consider reading Juan Luis Martínez’ *La nueva novela*